Case Study

 #6 College Applications…

-And instead of applying directly to Cornell’s College of Engineering — which is extremely difficult to get into for even the best students — she opted to apply to the more flexible, and slightly less competitive, computer science program within the College of Arts and Sciences.
+And instead of applying directly to Cornell’s College of Engineering — which is extremely difficult to get into for even the best students — she opted to apply to the more flexible, and slightly less competitive, CS program within the College of Arts and Sciences.
 This would enable her to take all of the same computer science courses, plus pursue a double major in Economics.
 She was accepted Early Decision.

 Summer pre-college programs offer an excellent way to get a taste of the college experience plus study an advanced area of interest such as artificial intelligence or quantum computing or even conduct research.